shapeforge/Chill/README.md

 ### C++ Style Guide
 You can follow the [[Google C++ Style Guide](https://google.github.io/styleguide/cppguide.html)] for new code.
+>**Note**
-You may encounter code that is not compliant with this style, mainly because it was written before we define the code style guide.
+>You may encounter code that is not compliant with this style, mainly because it was written before we define the code style guide.

 # Credits
 Main developpers: